theEvilGrinch/structured-data-examples/schema-guide.md

 - **`breadcrumb`**
   This field defines the navigation path through a nested object with `@type` set to "BreadcrumbList".
 It includes:
   - `itemListElement`: An array of objects with `@type` set to "ListItem", each containing `position` (e.g., 1), `name` (e.g., "Home"), and `item` (the corresponding URL).

+## Properties for `Movie` and `VideoObject` (Used in `online-cinema.html`)

+- **`@context`**
+  This tag specifies the JSON-LD context, set to "https://schema.org".
+It is a required element that ensures search engines interpret the markup using the Schema.org vocabulary.

+- **`@type`**
+  This tag defines the type, set to "Movie" or "VideoObject".
+"Movie" identifies the content as a cinematic work, enabling rich snippets like cast or ratings, while "VideoObject" describes a specific video file, supporting video previews in search results.

+- **`name`**
+  This field holds the title of the movie or video, such as "Movie Title".
+It appears in search result titles and snippets, and should be concise, ideally around 60 characters, to avoid truncation.

+- **`description`**
+  This field provides a summary of the movie or video, such as "A brief description of the movie, showcasing its plot and appeal".
+It is displayed in search snippets and should be between 50 and 160 characters for optimal fit and informativeness.

+- **`inLanguage`**
+  This field specifies the language of the content using an IETF BCP 47 code (e.g., "en-US").
+It ensures accurate language targeting for search engine users and applies to both the movie and its video.

+- **`url`**
+  This field provides the canonical URL of the movie page (e.g., "https://example.com/movie-title").
+It links directly to the content, enhancing discoverability and indexing by search engines.

+- **`image`**
+  This field contains the URL of the movie’s primary image, typically a poster.
+It is used by search engines for rich snippets.
+Google recommends JPEG, PNG, or WebP formats, with a minimum resolution of 120x120 pixels, though 1200x675 is preferred for quality display.

+- **`genre`**
+  This field lists the movie’s genres as an array (e.g., ["Action", "Adventure"]).
+It helps search engines categorize the content, improving relevance in genre-specific searches.

+- **`datePublished`**
+  This field specifies the movie’s release date in ISO 8601 format (e.g., "2025-04-03").
+It establishes the initial availability date for search engine indexing.

+- **`actor`**
+  This field identifies the movie’s actors through an array of nested objects with `@type` set to "Person".
+Each includes:
+  - `name`: The actor’s full name (e.g., "Actor One"), displayed in rich snippets to highlight the cast.

+- **`director`**
+  This field identifies the movie’s director through a nested object with `@type` set to "Person".
+It includes:
+  - `name`: The director’s full name (e.g., "Director Name"), shown in search results to credit the filmmaker.

+- **`duration`**
+  This field specifies the length of the movie or video in ISO 8601 duration format (e.g., "PT2H" for 2 hours).
+It informs users and search engines about the runtime, enhancing content previews.

+- **`contentRating`**
+  This field indicates the movie’s age or content rating (e.g., "PG-13").
+It uses standard rating systems (e.g., MPAA), helping search engines filter content by audience suitability.

+- **`aggregateRating`**
+  This field summarizes overall ratings through a nested object with `@type` set to "AggregateRating".
+It includes:
+  - `ratingValue`: The average rating as a decimal (e.g., 4.5), reflecting user feedback.
+  - `reviewCount`: The number of reviews (e.g., 100), indicating the sample size.
+  - `bestRating`: The maximum rating scale value (e.g., 5).
+  - `worstRating`: The minimum rating scale value (e.g., 0).

+- **`review`**
+  This field represents a user review through a nested object with `@type` set to "Review".
+It includes:
+  - `author`: A nested object with `@type` set to "Person" and `name` (e.g., "Reviewer Name"), identifying the reviewer.
+  - `reviewBody`: The text of the review (e.g., "Great movie with stunning visuals!"), providing detailed feedback.
+  - `reviewRating`: A nested object with `@type` set to "Rating", containing `ratingValue` (e.g., 5), `bestRating` (e.g., 5), and `worstRating` (e.g., 0), quantifying the score.
+  - `datePublished`: The review’s publication date in ISO 8601 format (e.g., "2025-04-03T10:00:00Z"), adding temporal context.

+- **`video`**
+  This field embeds video details within the `Movie` type through a nested object with `@type` set to "VideoObject".
+It links the movie to its video content, supporting video-specific rich results.

+- **`trailer`**
+  This field provides details of the movie’s trailer through a nested object with `@type` set to "VideoObject".
+It connects the movie to its promotional video, enhancing discoverability.

+- **`thumbnailUrl`**
+  This field contains the URL of the video’s thumbnail image.
+It is required for `VideoObject` by Google, with a minimum resolution of 120x120 pixels, though 1200x675 is recommended for quality.

+- **`uploadDate`**
+  This field specifies the video’s upload date in ISO 8601 format (e.g., "2025-04-03T10:00:00Z").
+It indicates when the video was made available online, aiding search engine indexing.

+- **`contentUrl`**
+  This field provides the direct URL to the video file (e.g., "https://example.com/video.mp4").
+It allows search engines to access the raw video content, though it’s optional if `embedUrl` is provided.

+- **`embedUrl`**
+  This field provides the URL for embedding the video (e.g., "https://example.com/embed/video").
+It enables video playback via an iframe, supporting rich video previews in search results.

+- **`interactionStatistic`**
+  This field tracks user interactions with the video through an array of nested objects with `@type` set to "InteractionCounter".
+Each includes:
+  - `interactionType`: The type of interaction, using Schema.org URLs (e.g., "https://schema.org/WatchAction" for views, "https://schema.org/LikeAction" for likes, "https://schema.org/CommentAction" for comments, "https://schema.org/ShareAction" for shares).
+  - `userInteractionCount`: The number of interactions (e.g., 10000 for views), reflecting engagement metrics.

+- **`regionsAllowed`**
+  This field lists regions where the video is available (e.g., "US, UK, CA") using ISO 3166-1 country codes.
+It specifies geographic accessibility, though it’s optional—if omitted, the video is assumed available everywhere.

+- **`mainEntityOfPage`**
+  This field links the movie to its canonical page through a nested object with `@type` set to "WebPage".
+It includes:
+  - `@id`: The canonical URL of the movie page (e.g., "https://example.com/movie-title"), ensuring accurate page association.